Sharon Walsh Essay Contest

 To continue her legacy of writing pedagogy and scholarship, the essay award was generously created by friends, colleagues, and family, in memory of Dr. Walsh's intellectual contributions and dedication to her students.

-Eligibility: Students eligible to submit to the contest must complete UCWR 110 during the 2018–2019 academic year.
-All essay submissions must be written for a UCWR 110 course and nominated by the instructor of that course.
+Students eligible to submit to the contest must complete UCWR 110.
+All essay submissions must be written for a UCWR 110 course and either self-nominated or nominated by the instructor of that course.